 The Problem with “Life”, “Essential” and “Professional” Skill Definitions

 To understand why these terms are insufficient, consider the employer demand model of STEM + Soft Skills.
 Both employers and educators seek to deliver a combination of content mastery like STEM and Soft Skills like creativity, critical-thinking, collaboration, communication, emotional intelligence and habits of mind skills.
-The goals is a primed pump of foundational information to work from and the thinking capacity to make something of the base content.
-With this understanding in hand, it’s easy to see that “life”, “essential” and professional labels” for soft skills is inadequate as STEM and foundational skills remain a key and necessary part of the thinking skills formula.
-And melding STEM and the variety of soft skills into a single “Professional Skills” defeats the purpose of describing an accurate education and workforce development process.
+The goal is a primed pump of foundational information to work from and the thinking capacity to make something of the base content.
+With this understanding in hand, it’s easy to see that “life”, “essential” and “professional” labels for soft skills are inadequate, as STEM and foundational skills remain a key and necessary part of the thinking skills formula.
+And melding STEM and the variety of soft skills into a single category of “Professional Skills” defeats the purpose of describing an accurate education and workforce development process.

 “Soft” is Good Enough for the Computer Industry

-Moving back to the argument to continued use of “Soft Skills,” I often point out to educators that in the information industry, no one has any issue with “software” not being serious enough for primetime use.
-Further, the differentiation between “Software” and “Hardware” is applicable to understanding education: “Soft Skills” like creativity is like “Software” while STEM content mastery is like “Hardware” storage of data to manipulate.
-Thus, if “Soft” is good enough for the most impactful economic era so far through history and one which continues to drive our current day evolution, I’m of the mind that it’s a pretty damn powerful word that should be embraced by education.
+Moving back to the argument for the continued use of “Soft Skills,” I often point out to educators that, in the information industry, no one has any issue with “software” not being serious enough for primetime use.
+Further, the differentiation between “software” and “hardware” is applicable to understanding education: “Soft Skills” like creativity are like “software,” while STEM content mastery is like “hardware” storage of data to manipulate.
+Thus, if “soft” is good enough for the most impactful economic era so far through history and one which continues to drive our current day evolution, I’m of the mind that it’s a pretty damn powerful word that should be embraced by education.